cea-hpc/modules/doc/source/modulefile.rst

 continues on its *modulefile* target.

-For example, it is possible for a user to have a directory named X11 which simply contains a *.version* file specifying which version of X11 is to be loaded.
+For example, it is possible for a user to have a directory named X11 which simply contains a :file:`.version` file specifying which version of X11 is to be loaded.
 Such a file would look like:

 .. code-block:: tcl